cmd-johnson/ckb-cloud/README.md

 #### Get details on a single client
 ```
-# Get more details on a single client (currently only returns the client_id)
+# Get more details on a single client
 curl http://localhost:3007/clients/{c54485aa-d120-46ca-9ba4-8f8bdaee08ef}/
 ```